Cosmian/kms/documentation/docs/index.md

 The Cosmian KMS may be deployed either in [single-server mode](./single_server_mode.md) or for [high availability](./high_availability_mode.md) using simple horizontal scaling of the servers.

-For additional security, the server supports concurrent client-secret encrypted databases in single-server mode and an application-level encrypted database on top of Redis in a high-availability scenario.
+For additional security, the server supports concurrent user encrypted databases in single-server mode and an application-level encrypted database on top of Redis in a high-availability scenario.

 #### Designed for the Cloud and Zero-Trust environments